tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 ### Observations and Choices

-No matter who we are, as we go through life we are constantly:
+Every living thing is constantly:

 - Observing: perceiving, gathering and assimilating information, and
 - Doing things: making decisions based on our observations - and observing the results

+Even when we are going through the motions on a typical day, even when dreaming, we are either observing or doing something.
+Sometimes - such as when we are using muscle memory and on automatic pilot - we can even be doing both at the same time!

+#### Preferences Happen

-Every living thing - animals and more recently even some machines - has a preference for doing one of these more than the other.
+Every living thing - animals and more recently even some machines - has a preference for either observing or doing something.

-More importantly: **that preference may be great or small.**
+This preference may be subconscious, and it **may be great or small.**

 I combine a person's preference for observing or choosing with a few more similar preferences into the images - the Spiritual Portraits or Grojas[x] - I create.